angelokeirsebilck/nutreasy-client/README.md

 2. Switch to the project's root directory in terminal
 3. Install the dependencies by running npm install
 4. Once, 'npm install' is completed, run exp start to start the expo server.
 This opens the browser where you can see a QR code if everything went ok.
-5. Install Expo on your mobile device.
+5. Install Expo Go on your mobile device.
 6. Make sure your mobile device is on the same local network.
-7. Scan the QR code.
+7. On Android can the QR code with Expo Go App.
+On iOS scan the QR code with Camera App.
 This will init the app on your mobile device.